opentelekomcloud-docs/elastic-cloud-server/umn/source/elastic_network_interfaces/dynamically_assigning_ipv6_addresses.rst

    Check whether IPv6 is enabled for the ECS.

-   Run the following command in the CMD window to check it:
+   Run the following command in the CMD window:

    **ipconfig**